-Pole parties are hugely popular these days, but I know you may still have questions about what goes on, so I created this information page to help you figure it all out.
+Pole parties are hugely popular these days, but that doesn't mean everyone knows what they're all about.
+You may have lots of questions about what goes on at a pole dancing party, and this page will help you figure it all out.

-I also provide links to lots of other pole party info below, to get you started planning and preparing for your big night.
-Read on and enjoy...I hope you find this information helpful in planning your pole party!
+You'll also find links to lots of other pole party info below, to get you started planning and preparing for your big night.
+Hopefully you'll find this information helpful in planning your own pole party!

-Typically, a party involves 1-2 hours of pole time in a structured format that takes everyone from basic dance moves to building a simple routine by the end of the night.
+Typically, a party involves 1-2 hours of pole time in a structured format that takes everyone from basic dance moves to building a simple routine by the end of the party.

-While every studio or presenter has her own "formula" for a fun pole party, typically there will be a basic outline that goes something like this...
+While every studio or presenter has their own "formula" for a fun pole party, typically there will be an outline that goes something like this...